jgabaut/invil/README.md

     - The original implementation itself does not expect autotools prep for base mode, but it can be done trivially.
   - Git mode: full support
     - The original implementation itself expects git mode tags to contain a `Makefile` in repo root.
-  - C header gen: basic support
+  - C header gen: complete support (\*)
-    - The original implementation also prepares git commit info for the header.
+    - The original implementation print time as a pre-formatted string.
   - Test mode: complete support (\*)
     - Run executable found in test directories
     - Handle test macro flag to run on all valid queries